 West publishes a series of books called "Nutshells."
 Each book in the series summarizes a specific area of law.
 The Law Library owns all of the books in the series,although not necessarily the most current versions, and they are shelved on the third floor.
 The complete series is also available to LUC Law students via the "West Academic Study Aids" subscription.
 Below is a complete list of all of the books contained in the "Nutshell" series.

 Another series popular with U.S. law students is Wolters Kluwer's "Examples & Explanations."
-Each book summarizes a specific area of law and provides useful hypotheticals.
-The Law Library owns all of the books in the series, and the most recent editions are on reserve behind the Circulation Desk.
+Each book summarizes a specific area of law and provides useful hypos.
+The Law Library owns all of the books in the series, and the most recent editions are on reserve behind the circulation desk.
 Below is a complete list of all of the books contained in the "Examples & Explanations" series.
 The Law Library also has an electronic subscription to the ""E & E" series via the "Wolters Kluwer Online Study Aid Library."

 There are several Web-based initiatives that serve as online repositories for books: